 Objectives, Actions and priorities 1 Enhance our active, healthy and connected community that supports community growth, cohesion and diversity.
 2 Support and protect a healthy, sustainable and diverse natural environment that is sensitive to our region's natural attributes 3 Create an environment that encourages and supports businesses and agriculture to thrive and develop 4 Promote and provide tourism destinations that epitomise our region's history and are Leader Source grant and philanthropic funding to support activities and maintenance A1 WCN Grants s/c Implement and extend the program of social events held at the community hub - including trialling new initiatives such as a Farm Gate Trail, Garage Sale Trail, Artists Trail that include the community hub A1 WCN Events s/c Continue to promote the Brush Turkey Café and Community Hall.
 A1 WCN Events s/c Create and distribute a Welcome Pack for new residents A1 Pat Tate Develop a lobby campaign to protect our forest heritage, including the Railway Walk, from commercial enterprises such as Forest Corp A1 Craig Tate Work with Forest Corp to maintain and improve the Wootton Historical Railway Walk A1 Craig Tate Use existing social and community networks to promote local sustainable farming groups to increase interest and membership A2 Peter Dixon.
-Sust Farm Grps Profile successful sustainable farming events and activities through the Facebook page, newsletter and website B1 WCN Media s/c Include information about local sustainable farming groups in Welcome Kits B2 Pat Tate & Sustainable Farming Group Continue to promote sustainable farming practices through Food Swaps and other local events B1 Peter Dixon.
+Sust Farm Grps Profile successful sustainable farming events and activities through the Facebook page, newsletter and website B1 WCN Media s/c Include information about local sustainable farming groups in Welcome Kits B2 PatTate& Sustainable Farming Group Continue to promote sustainable farming practices through Food Swaps and other local events B1 Peter Dixon.
 Sust Farm Grps Encourage the use of the latest environmentally sustainable technology В3 Sust Farm Grps

 Objectives, Actions and priorities 1 Enhance our active, healthy and connected community that supports community growth, cohesion and diversity.
-2 Support and protect a healthy, sustainable and diverse natural environment that is sensitive to our region's natural attributes 3 Create an environment that encourages and supports businesses and agriculture to thrive and develop 4 Promote and provide tourism destinations that epitomise our region's history and are Leader Encourage best practice land management techniques through A1 Sust Farm provision of workshops and property visits 711 Grps Undertake an audit of community needs and encourage the A1 WCN use of a log of combined internet and mobile phone outages /12 Invite State and Federal members of parliament to a community meeting to present the community log (see above), local stories and issues.
-A1 WCN Make a presentation to MidCoast Council, requesting support for local lobbying activities A1 WCN Create a social media program to raise broader awareness of local issues В3 WCN Undertake an audit of current local postal delivery program C2 TBD Meet with MidCoast council senior planning staff to create a shared understanding of Land Use Planning context and the local community's issues and needs around these issues A1 Craig Tate Discuss the possibility of subdivision (5 acre minimum) in the vicinity of the village, as well as subdivision of larger acreages with MidCoast Council senior planning staff A1 Craig Tate Discuss the future of the truck stop site on the corner of Wootton Way and Squires Road with MidCoast Council A1 Craig Tate Discussions held with Midcoast Council strategic Planning Team.
-A1 Craig Tate and Peter Dixon Upgrade community facilities to attract commercial users A1 WCN Business s/c
+2 Support and protect a healthy, sustainable and diverse natural environment that is sensitive to our region's natural attributes 3 Create an environment that encourages and supports businesses and agriculture to thrive and develop 4 Promote and provide tourism destinations that epitomise our region's history and are Leader Encourage best practice land management techniques through provision of workshops and property visits A1 Sust Farm Grps Undertake an audit of community needs and encourage the use of a log of combined internet and mobile phone outages A1 WCN Invite State and Federal members of parliament to a community meeting to present the community log (see above), local stories and issues.
+A1 WCN Make a presentation to MidCoast Council, requesting support for local lobbying activities A1 WCN Create a social media program to raise broader awareness of local issues В3 WCN Undertake an audit of current local postal delivery program C2 TBD Upgrade community facilities to attract commercial users A1 WCN Business s/c